March 14, 2019

 - Capital Funds often come from savings or assets – so interest rates, stock market performance, etc. affect how people fund gifts.
 If there is worry about the future, it often makes sense to accelerate gifts before market impacts, or to make gifts from asset segments not affected.
 For example, if stocks crash, bonds or cash may be a better source.

 - Endowment Funds often come from estates – timing is uncertain, though there are many tax advantaged mechanisms to accelerate gifts from estates even while living.
-Have a Planned Giving Steward and involve ECF Endowment Management Solutions.
+Consider appointing a Planned Giving Shepherd and/or create a Legacy Society.

-One inspirational story is “Yes We Can”.
-I believe if you believe in your vision and follow the prescription to limit anxiety above, people will rise above most adversity to deliver incredible results.
-To learn more about ECF’s Capital Campaign services, click here.
+I know if you believe in your vision and follow the prescription to limit anxiety above, people will rise above most adversity to deliver incredible results.